jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 \text{softmax}(\vec{x})_i=\frac{e^{x_i}}{\sum_je^{x_j}}
 $$

-[^architecture]: Training at scale, collecting terabytes data, making the model fast, evaluating performance, and aligning the models to serve humans is the life's work of the 100s of engineer/researchers required to make LLMs what they are today, not just the architecture.
+[^architecture]: Training at scale, collecting terabytes of data, making the model fast, evaluating performance, and aligning the models to serve humans is the life's work of the 100s of engineer/researchers required to make LLMs what they are today, not just the architecture.
 The GPT architecture just happened to be the first neural network architecture that has nice scaling properties, is highly parallelizable on GPUs, and is good at modeling sequences.
 The real secret sauce comes from scaling the data and model ([as always](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)), GPT just enables us to do that[^attention].
 It's possible that the transformer has hit [the hardware lottery](https://hardwarelottery.github.io), and some other architecture is still out there waiting to dethrone it.

 [^attention]: Actually, I might argue that there is something inherently better about the way attention models sequences vs recurrent/convolutional layers, but now we in a footnote inside a footnote, so I digress.